Indiana Hoosiers: Women's ice hockey

 Despite having a men's ice hockey team since the late 1960s, the women's team was founded in 2019, and began playing during the 2021–22 season.
-Their inaugural game was a road trip to the University of Illinois at Urbana-Champagne in February, with a full schedule planned for next season.
+Their inaugural game was a road trip to the University of Illinois at Urbana-Champaign in February, with a full schedule planned for next season.
 The team plays their home games at the Frank Southern Ice Arena, south of campus in Bloomington.

 Men's lacrosse

 The men's lacrosse team competes in the Men's Collegiate Lacrosse Association (MCLA) Division 1.
 The Hoosiers are a part of the Upper Midwest Lacrosse Conference (UMLC) and compete with Miami Ohio, Michigan State, Purdue, Western Michigan, Illinois, Iowa State, Minnesota, and Nebraska.
 The Hoosiers previously competed in the Great Rivers Lacrosse Conference (GRLC), and in 2013 were regular season champions for the GRLC D1 East.
 They finished the season 11–4 with their final loss of the season in the 2013 GRLC Championship game.
-In 2014, they finished the season 10-4 and won the GRLC conference championship 14-6 against Illinois State, earning a bid to the MCLA tournament, where they lost 18-5 in the first round to top ranked ASU.
-In 2018, they finished the season 10-3 and went to the conference championship, beating Purdue 8-5, again earning them a bid to the MCLA tournament, where they lost in the first round 12-6 to first ranked Chapman.
+In 2014, they finished the season 10-4 and won the GRLC conference championship 14–6 against Illinois State, earning a bid to the MCLA tournament, where they lost 18–5 in the first round to top ranked ASU.
+In 2018, they finished the season 10-3 and went to the conference championship, beating Purdue 8–5, again earning them a bid to the MCLA tournament, where they lost in the first round 12–6 to first ranked Chapman.